Yemi Alade: 2017–2019: Black Magic, Woman of Steel, Universal Music and Endorsements

 Alade released her fourth studio album Woman of Steel on 30 August 2019.
 Alade describes the album as a "buffet with different kinds of meals and drinks".
 She named the album Woman of Steel to reflect her tough veneer to command the same degree of respect as her male counterparts.
-Moreover, she derived the title after coming to the realization that she is her own superhero.
+Moreover, she derived the title after coming to the realization that she is her superhero.
 Musically, Woman of Steel is an Afrobeat record that incorporates elements of R&B and highlife.
 The album primarily explores topics such as love, socio-politics and poverty.
 Alade spent three years recording the album and said it would be released on 30 August 2019.
 The album's cover art features Alade wearing a headcap inspired by the Nefertiti Bust artwork.
 Artists featured on Woman of Steel include Rick Ross, Duncan Mighty, Angélique Kidjo and Funke Akindele.
 In an interview with The Star newspaper, Alade sang some of the songs that made the album were recorded the previous year while others were recorded in August.

 In September 2019, Alade signed a multi-year licensing deal with Universal Music Africa (UMA) and UMG France.
-UMA will serve as the exclusive worldwide record partner for Alade while UMG France will serve as the international rollout partner for all of her releases under the label.
+UMA will serve as Alade's exclusive worldwide record partner, while UMG France will serve as the international rollout partner for all of her releases under the label.

 Over the years, Alade received multiple ambassadorial contracts and partnerships from different brands both locally and internationally.
 She was endorsed by brands like Luc Belaire, Glo, Maybelline, Shell and many more.

-2020-Present: Black Is King and Empress
+2020-2022: Black Is King, Empress and Latin Grammy

 On 16 January 2020, Alade was announced the new brand ambassador for Hollandia Yoghurt.